-- Council Dwellings and Other Buildings straight line allocation over the useful life of the property as estimated by the valuer. - Plant, Furniture and Equipment a percentage of the value of each class of asset in the Balance Sheet as advised by a suitably qualified officer.
+- Council Dwellings and Other Buildings straight line allocation over the useful life of the property as estimated by the valuer (between 3 and 125 years). - Plant, Furniture and Equipment a percentage of the value of each class of asset in the Balance Sheet as advised by a suitably qualified officer (between 5 and 40 years). - Infrastructure straight line allocation over 25 years